Skip to main content

 The 1.4-mile, four-lane tunnel opened in November 1957.
 Designated I-895, the facility crosses under the Patapsco River and connects major north/south highways and many arterial routes in Baltimore City's industrial sections.
 Including the tunnel and approach roadways, the facility is approximately 18.5 miles in length.

-E-ZPass Trasponder
+E-ZPass Transponder

 Propane, Hazardous Materials & Oversized Vehicle Info: